NextSDS Logo

 Respiratory

 When workers are facing concentrations above the exposure limit they must use appropriate certified respirators.
-For large scale/emergency use: Use a NIOSH/MSHA or European Standard EN 136 approved respirator if exposure limits are exceeded or if irritation or other symptoms are experienced.
+Large scale/emergency use: Use a NIOSH/MSHA or European Standard EN 136 approved respirator if exposure limits are exceeded or if irritation or other symptoms are experienced.
 Recommended Filter type: Organic gases and vapours filter conforming to EN14387 Type A Brown.
-For small scale/Laboratory use: Use a NIOSH/MSHA or European Standard EN 149:2001 approved respirator if exposure limits are exceeded or if irritation or other symptoms are experienced.
-Recommended half mask: Valve filtering: EN405; or; Half mask: EN140; plus filter, EN 141.
+Small scale/Laboratory use: Use a NIOSH/MSHA or European Standard EN 149:2001 approved respirator if exposure limits are exceeded or if irritation or other symptoms are experienced.
+Recommended half mask: Valve filtering: EN405; or; Half mask: EN140; plus filter, EN 141

 Skin/Body